 Day 9: Dong Hoi - Hue

 Breakfast the hotel, early departure by route #1 to carry on our progression towards the South.
 Visit of the Vinh Moc tunnels, major place of the Viet Cong resistance against Americans and bridge of the 17th parallel, natural frontier between the two regions from 1954 and 1975.

 Arrival and lunch in Hue.
 Hue was the imperial capital from 1802 to 1945.
 Classified as historic patrimony of the UNESCO since 1993, Hue possesses strong capacity for evocation and dream.
 You will then enjoy a rickshaw ride to the Dong Ba market, where you will find the prettiest conical hats in Vietnam.

 Dinner at your hotel.

 Breakfast at the hotel and departure for a sampan stroll on the Perfume River up to the Pagoda of the Heavenly Lady (Thien Mu), located on the left bank of the Perfume River.
 Il is a Buddhist sanctuary built in 1601.

 Visit of the charming Eunuch Temple.
 Stop at the conical hat and incense shops.
 Visit of the tomb and gardens of emperor Tu Duc.

-Lunch at local restaurant, followed by Tai Chi and Calligraphy displays in a martial arts centre.
-You will also have the opportunity of enjoying a water puppet show.
+Lunch in a local restaurant, followed by Tai Chi and Calligraphy displays in a martial arts centre.
+You will also have the opportunity of enjoying a water puppet show (optionnal).